Services

 Off-the-Shelf AI Solutions

 Buying AI means purchasing solutions to a specific step in the manufacturing process, built in AI, built in analytics, and built-in integrations.
-Examples include Tulip (shop floor workflow) and MachineMetrics (CNC), along with other ERP systems such as NetSuite, SAP, and Epicor.
+Examples include Tulip for shop-floor workflow and MachineMetrics for CNC monitoring, along with ERP systems such as NetSuite, SAP, and Epicor.

 Most of these platforms connect directly to the shop floor using OPC UA gateways, MQTT pipelines, and edge devices, offering OEE and machine analytics in real time at a granular level with minimal effort.